openstack-archive/infra-manual/doc/source/developers.rst

 made the commit and the Change-Id was not added, do the Gerrit setup step and run: ``git commit --amend``.
 The commit hook will automatically add the Change-Id when you finish amending the commit message, even if you don't actually make any changes.
+Do not change the Change-Id when amending a change as that will confuse gerrit.

 Make your changes, commit them, and submit them for review::